Arnie Robinson: Personal life

-Early in 2000, he was seriously injured in an auto accident when a drunk driver hit his car.
-After he recovered he became the coach of the USA Track & Field long jump team at the 2003 world championships.
-In 2005. he was diagnosed with a form of brain cancer, glioblastoma, and told he would only live another 6 months.
-Later in life he took up a new hobby, building houses.
+In 2000, Robinson was seriously injured in an auto accident when a drunk driver hit his car.
+After he recovered, he became the coach of the USA Track & Field long jump team at the 2003 world championships.

+In 2005, he was diagnosed with a form of brain cancer, glioblastoma, and was told he would only live another six months.

+Later in life, Robinson took up a new hobby, building houses.

 His first marriage to Cynthia Eley ended in divorce.
 He has a son, Paul, born shortly before Robinson retired from competing.
 He had three sisters and a younger brother who died in 2011.

 Death

-Robinson began to have trouble breathing and excessive coughing around mid-November 2020.
+Robinson began having trouble breathing and excessive coughing around mid-November 2020.
 He died on December 1, 2020, at the age of 72, after contracting COVID-19 during the COVID-19 pandemic in San Diego.